jpda/jpda.github.io/_posts/2011-04-16-Network-Drives-on-SBS-2011-Remote-Web-Folders-b01f5ef1e9f6.md

 #### Method A: Keeping it Simple

-Find the web.config — it is here: Program Files\\Windows Small Business Server\\Bin\\WebApp\\RemoteAccess
+Find the web.config — it is here: Program Files\Windows Small Business Server\Bin\WebApp\RemoteAccess

 Further down, you’ll find the storage provider (among a host of other providers):

-<wssg.storageProvider type="Microsoft.WindowsServerSolutions.Web.Storage.SBSStorageProvider,

-Wssg.Web.StorageProvider" />
+`<wssg.storageProvider type="Microsoft.WindowsServerSolutions.Web.Storage.SBSStorageProvider,Wssg.Web.StorageProvider" />`

 Which is the standard implementation in SBS 2011.
 Some investigating yielded that it inherited from IStorageInformationProvider.